Saving Seafood

 ALASKA: Bristol Bay sockeye a high point in the state’s unpredictable salmon season

-December 30, 2020 — More than 58 million sockeye salmon returned to Bristol Bay this summer.
-It’s another in a series of enormous runs for the fishery.
-The commercial harvest was just as impressive.
-Bristol Bay’s fleet hauled in 39.5 million fish, the fifth-largest harvest on record.
+January 6, 2021 — More than 58 million sockeye salmon returned to Bristol Bay this summer.
+It’s another in a series of enormous runs to the fishery.
+The commercial harvest was just as impressive — Bristol Bay’s fleet hauled in 39.5 million fish, which is the fifth-largest harvest on record.

-But while the Bay’s run exceeded 50 million fish for the sixth year in a row — 46% above the 20-year average — many other parts of the state were far below their forecasts.
+But while the Bay’s run exceeded 50 million fish for the sixth year in a row — 46% above the 20-year average — many other areas of the state were far below their forecast.

 “When you take Bristol Bay out of the picture and look at sockeye harvests in Alaska, the non-Bristol Bay sockeye harvests this year were the lowest on record since 1976,” said Dan Leash, an economist with the McDowell Group.